-Project Dynamic Risk Management Paper topic Summary of discussions to date CONTACT(S) Ross Turner rturner@ifrs.org +44 (0) 20 7246 6920 Fernando Chiqueto fchiqueto@ifrs.org +44 (0) 20 7246 6496 Kumar Dasgupta kdasgupta@ifrs.org +44 (0) 20 7246 6902
+Project Dynamic Risk M Dynamic Risk Management Paper topic Summary of discu Summary of discussions to date CONTACT(S) Ross Turner rturner@ifrs.org +44 (0) 20 7246 6920 Fernando Chiqueto fchiqueto@ifrs.org +44 (0) 20 7246 6496 Kumar Dasgupta kdasgupta@ifrs.org +44 (0) 20 7246 6902

-This paper has been prepared for discussion at a public meeting of the International Accounting Standards Board (the Board).
-The views expressed in this paper do not represent the views of the Board or any individual member of the Board.
-Comments on the application of IFRS® Standards do not purport to set out acceptable or unacceptable application of IFRS Standards.
-Technical decisions are made in public and reported in IASB® Update.
+This paper has been prepared for discussion at a public meeting of the International Accounting Standards Board (the Board) and does not represent the views of the Board or any individual member of the Board.
+Comments on the application of IFRS[®] Standards do not purport to set out acceptable or unacceptable application of IFRS Standards.
+Technical decisions are made in public and reported in IASB[®] Update.